agvxov/histui/documentation/histui.1.md

 **histui** [ *GLOBAL-OPTIONS* ] *VERB* [ *OPTIONS*+ ]

 --version
-: print version and quit
+: print version and quit.

 --help
-: print help and quit
+: print help and quit.

 ### enable
 Dump a Bash script to stdout which is meant to be sourced from a bashrc.

+It rebinds the default history keys, such as `UP` and `CTRL + r`.

 ### tui
 Start the interactive interface.